Sudan's police chief denies role in killing of protesters

+The United States expressed dismay over the protesters’ deaths.
+U.S. Secretary of State Antony Blinken said at a Thursday news conference in Abuja, Nigeria, that the U.S. is “deeply concerned by the violence used by the Sudanese military against people engaged in peaceful protest.”

-At a press conference in Khartoum, Ibrahim insisted that police are protecting civilians and primarily use tear gas to contain violence at the protests.
+Speaking to reporters in Khartoum, Ibrahim insisted that police are protecting civilians and primarily use tear gas to contain violence at the protests.
 He repeated claims that there have also been police casualties and promised investigations into any deaths, civilian or other.

-His statements contradict accounts from those at the protests and doctors who have been treating the wounded.
+Ibrahim’s statements contradict accounts from those at the protests and doctors who have been treating the wounded.
 Protest leaders in Sudan have repeatedly called on demonstrators to abide by nonviolent tactics in their attempt to halt the coup.

+Security forces, including police but also military, and also the country’s paramilitary forces known as the Rapid Support Forces have faced off with protesters since the coup, trying to stop their marches.

 Wednesday’s fatalities occurred in mostly in Khartoum’s district of Bahri, and the Sudanese capital’s twin city of Omdurman, according to the Sudan Doctors Committee.
 The deaths brought the overall death toll since the coup to at least 39.
 Hundreds have also been wounded, the committee says.